As of 9/3/2019

 current biweekly cycle (typically 9 a.m. on the Monday following the cycle end) then the payment will be

 on the current paycycle check.
 If the paylines have fully closed then a “small timesheet” will be

 submitted and the payment will be on the next check.

 How do I add/change/delete department timekeepers?

-Security process remains the same.
-Please use the “HR System Security – Peoplesoft” form to update
+- Security process remains the same.
+Please use the “PS Access Instructions” form to update

-The department timekeeper security will be Payline View access.
+- The department timekeeper security will be Payline View only access.

 Does the timekeeper need to review leave balances?
 What if an employee uses more leave than they have?